github/docs/content/github/managing-subscriptions-and-notifications-on-github/configuring-notifications.md

 ### Configuring your watch settings for an individual repository

 You can choose whether to watch or unwatch an individual repository.
-You can also choose to only be notified of {% if currentVersion == "free-pro-team@latest" %}certain event types such as issues, pull requests, discussions (if enabled for the repository) and {% endif %}new releases, or completely ignore an individual repository.
+You can also choose to only be notified of {% if currentVersion == "free-pro-team@latest" %}certain event types such as issues, pull requests, security alerts, discussions (if enabled for the repository) and {% endif %}new releases, or completely ignore an individual repository.

 {% data reusables.repositories.navigate-to-repo %}
 2. In the upper-right corner, click the "Watch" drop-down menu to select a watch option.